CakeSphere/Decky/readme.md

 1. Ensure Flask is installed by following the instructions [here](http://flask.pocoo.org/docs/0.12/installation/).
 2. Run `. venv/bin/activate` to activate the virtual environment.
-3. Run `pip install -r requirements.txt` to install the required.
+3. Run `pip install -r requirements.txt` to install Decky’s dependencies.
 4. Run `export FLASK_APP=decky` to set Decky as your Flask application.
 5. *Optionally* run `export FLASK_DEBUG=true` to run the Flask debugger.
 6. Run `flask run` to run the Decky app.